JolandaNaafs/magento-check/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the repository or contact the maintainers.
+If you have any issues or questions, please feel free to open an issue in the repository or contact the maintainers.

 ## Disclaimer

 This tool is provided as-is without any guarantees.
-Use it at your own risk.
-It is an example and is by no means ready for production.
+You can use it at your own risk if you like.
+It is just an example and is by no means ready for production.